jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ## Non-Goals

-- Descheduling due to unexpected outcomes is not addressed in the initial design.
+- Descheduling due to unexpected outcomes is not addressed in this proposal.
-- We plan to combine our plugin with other scoring functions (e.g., `RequestedToCapacityRatio`, `BalancedAllocation`).
-A higher weight must be given to our plugin ensuring low latency is preferred.
+- The conflict between plugins in this proposal and other plugins are not studied in this proposal.
+Users are welcome to try plugins in this proposal with other plugins (e.g., `RequestedToCapacityRatio`, `BalancedAllocation`).
+However, a higher weight must be given to our plugin ensuring low latency is preferred.
-Further evaluations will follow to measure the impact / interoperability with other plugins but are out of the scope of the initial design.

 ## Use cases / Topologies

 ### 1 - Spark/Database applications running in Data centers or small scale cluster topologies

-Efficient pod allocations depend on the infrastructure topology and correspondent resources.
+Network-aware scheduling examines the infrastructure topology, so latencies and bandwidth between nodes are considered while making scheduling decisions.
-Data centers and even small cluster topologies benefit from our network-aware framework.
+Data centers with fat-tree topology or cluster topology can benefit from our network-aware framework, as network conditions between nodes vary according to their positions in the topologies.

 <p align="center"><img src="figs/cluster.png" title="Cluster Topology" width="600" class="center"/></p>

 <p align="center"><img src="figs/data_center.png" title="DC Topology" width="600" class="center"/></p>

+Network latency and available bandwidths between nodes can vary according to their locations in the infrastructure.
-Network latency can be different among the nodes in the infrastructure, impacting the application's response time.
+Deploying microservices on different sets of nodes will impact the application's response time.
-Latency is a critical requirement for several applications (e.g., [Apache Spark](https://spark.apache.org/), [Redis cluster](https://redis.io/topics/cluster-tutorial)).
-Also, bandwidth plays an important role since pods can be allocated on overloaded nodes (i.e., high incoming traffic), causing performance degradation.

-This work focuses on microservice dependencies inspired by SFC.
+For specific applications, latency and bandwidth requirements can be critical.
-For example, in the Redis cluster application, there are several dependencies among the masters and the slaves:
+For example, in a [Redis cluster](https://redis.io/topics/cluster-tutorial)), master nodes need to synchronize data with slave nodes frequently.
+Namely, there are dependencies between the masters and the slaves.
+High latencies or low bandwidths between masters and slaves can lead to slow CRUD operations.

 <p align="center"><img src="figs/redis.png" title="Redis app" width="600" class="center"/></p>